direktt/direktt-plugin/guides/user-guide.md

 ---

-Pro Tip: Make it easy for users—share your handle, QR code, or subscription link wherever you promote your channel\!
+Pro Tip: Make it easy for users - share your handle, QR code, or subscription link wherever you promote your channel\!

 ---